Penalties for Driving Without Insurance in Georgia

 Georgia State Law Requirements:

 Additionally, Georgia drivers must carry an insurer-issued policy information card with them at all times while driving.
-Failure to have your card with you when operating your vehicle can also result in penalties.
+Failure to have your card with you when operating your vehicle can also result in penalties, so it’s a good idea to keep your insurance card on you at all times.

-If your insurance expires and you do not provide proof of insurance within the thirty-day period, the DMV will send you a “Notice of Pending Suspension”.
+Be careful: If your insurance expires and you do not provide proof of insurance within the thirty-day period, the DMV will send you a “Notice of Pending Suspension.”
 If proof of insurance is not provided during this second thirty-day period, your vehicle’s registration will be suspended.
 (Remember, it is a misdemeanor to drive with a suspended registration.
 More on that in a minute.)
-In order to get the suspension lifted at this point, you will have to provide proof of insurance, pay the $25 lapse fee and an additional $60 reinstatement fee.
+To get the suspension lifted at this point, you will have to provide proof of insurance, pay the $25 lapse fee and an additional $60 reinstatement fee.

 Driving Without Insurance?
 Not so Simple -- or so Cheap.